kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_12.md

-# please wait until I have reviewed this and removed this message - Kevin
+# Please wait until I have reviewed and removed this message

 ## UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #12